pixelastic/aberlaas/README.md

 ### Building

-Run `aberlaas build` to build all files `./lib` into `./build` using Babel.
-You can pass your own list of files by calling `aberlaas build ./path/to/files`, and change the build directory with `--out-dir ./my-build`.
-You can exclude files using the `--ignore ignore-me.js` flag.
+`aberlaas build` will build all files located in `./lib` into `./build` by default.
+You can alter the behavior with the following options:

+- `aberlaas build ./path/to/files` to change the default source directory
+- `--out-dir ./dist` to change the destination directory
+- `--ignore ignore-me.js` to exclude some files
+- `--watch` to listen for changes on files and rebuild

 You can extend the internal Babel by editing the `.babelrc.js` created at the root of your project.